lavendarqueen/Employee-Tracker/README.md

 ## Usage

+Before use, please review the following walk-through video:

+<video controls src="employeeTrackerVideoWalkThroughC.mp4" title="Title"></video>

-Import of the libraries described above has already been done.
-The user needs only to enter the following input in the command line:
+After importing the libraries described above, the user needs only to enter the following input in the command line:

 node server.js

 A list of the functions mentioned in the description above appears and the user can select a function, such as "add an employee" using the down arrows on the keyboard.
 Employee-Tracker performs the function.
-The user can then verify the result by using the up/down arrows to view all employees as seen in the following screenshots.
+The user can then verify the result by using the up/down arrows to view all employees as seen in the following screenshots:

 ![List of Available Functions](/assets/images/ScreenshotFunctionList.png)